ash-cache/cs50/Memory/README.md

 ![](https://github.com/akcode2/cs50/blob/master/Memory/Images/filteredimages.png)

 ### Grayscale / Sepia
-24-bit bitmap images have 8-bit RGB channels that can range from 0 to 255.
-If the Red, Green, and Blue channel values are equal, then the result is a shade of gray.
-The image is converted to grayscale by setting the RGB values to the average of the channels.
+24-bit bitmap images represent each pixel with 24 bits - 8 bits each for R, G, and B. The values can range between 0 and 255.
+(Actually, BMP represents these triples as BGR).If the Red, Green, and Blue channel values are equal, then the result is a shade of gray.
+I converted the image to grayscale by setting the RGB values to the average of those channels.
 Sepia is accomplished by computing new RGB values based on the original.

 ### Blur
 I used a box blur filter to create a softening effect.
 Box blur works by setting each pixel's value to the average of its neighboring pixels (in a 3x3 grid).